Baby boomers, millennials, corporate employees, executives and students are responding to the national call for this new generation of service.

 - Service Leader roles in SBV; volunteers with a business background who can help a nonprofit organization to be ready and be organized to welcome skills-based – pro bono volunteers.
 Here are below some examples of job description for pro bono volunteers helping the SBV process for nonprofit organizations:

-- The POL article “Implementation: creating a strong SBV program” describes the steps required during the execution phase to get great results for your organization thanks to your bono services.
+- The Points of Light article “Implementation: creating a strong SBV program” describes the steps required during the execution phase to get great results for your organization thanks to your bono services.

-- The POL article “Recognition: celebrating the story of skills-based volunteers” defines the level and the types of recognition and celebration that needs to happen in order to recruit, to manage and to retain the skills-based and pro bono volunteers.
+- The Points of Light article “Recognition: celebrating the story of skills-based volunteers” defines the level and the types of recognition and celebration that needs to happen in order to recruit, to manage and to retain the skills-based and pro bono volunteers.

-- Examples of HON forms to manage skills-based and pro bono volunteers:
+- Examples of HandsOn Network forms to manage skills-based and pro bono volunteers: